AidenBurgess/CompoundCalculator/README.md

 Following some PEP8 guidelines to improve readability of my code.
 Tkinter functionality of: labels, buttons, radiobuttons, windows, entry boxes, output boxes, grid system.
 Integrated script I modified into the program.
+Matplotlib for building and showing graphs.
+Hovering annotations for line graphs.

 # Future Goals
 Add graphs for visual representation.